checktor/face_amnesia/README.md

 ## Usage
 Command-line interfaces for data point creation and retrieval available in project's root directory.

-    cd /path/to/face_amnesia/

 Data points and corresponding source files are stored in and served from a separate `face amnesia` folder in current user's home directory which may be identical to project's root directory.

 ### Data point creation
 Create face description vectors from media file (image, video) or whole